willchan/insouciant.org/source/_posts/2012-12-24-prioritization-is-critical-to-spdy.md

 > Yes, it is known.
 I’m currently working on an implementation that will respect priorities as much as possible.
 > That’s one of the reasons of why we do not push current patch into nginx source.

 OK!
 That makes sense.
 Nginx’s SPDY implementation is still in beta, so it “works” but does not respect prioritization yet.
 That’s fair, because they’re still working on it.
 The problem is that people are deploying real websites using nginx’s SPDY support, even though prioritization doesn’t work at all.
-For example, check out the [Chrome 23 stable][11] vs [Chrome 25 canary][12] load time waterfalls and [video][13] for :
+For example, check out the [Chrome 23 stable][11] vs [Chrome 25 canary][12] load time waterfalls and [video][13] for [https://getnodecraft.net](https://getnodecraft.net):

+<video width="100%" height="240" src="https://insouciant.org/wp-content/uploads/2012/12/getnodecraft_chrome_stable_vs_chrome_canary.mp4" controls="controls"></video>

  [11]: http://www.webpagetest.org/result/121224_GW_5d074747d79ba4f51b79b169662a7447/1/details/
  [12]: http://www.webpagetest.org/result/121224_9H_3a0c207b85c38f3b36f8c84f2b987e69/1/details/
  [13]: http://www.webpagetest.org/video/view.php?id=121224_62a84fe14d026ce05f784f7fb352b9a82f2afbe4

 Looking at the waterfalls I’ve linked above, you can see that Chrome 23 stable achieves a faster first paint and page load time because it reduces contention on the stylesheets and script, which both lets it reach first paint faster and also DOMContentLoaded, which fires off some more requests, so the overall page load also completes sooner, despite Chrome 25 canary’s better early link utilization.